OopsWrongCode/data-analysis/README.md

 7. **Churn Rate Analysis**:
    - Created a variable 'has_kids' based on whether at least one child was indicated during booking and calculated the churn rate for guests with and without kids, visualized as a stacked bar chart.

-## Visualizations:
-- Each analysis is accompanied by relevant visualizations, such as bar charts, box plots, count plots, line plots, and pie charts, providing clear insights into the data.

 This project offers valuable insights into hotel booking patterns and guest demographics, empowering hotel management to make data-driven decisions to enhance guest experiences and optimize operations.